pushpk/Coronavirus-Tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

-## Development server

-## Clone Repo and Run NPM Start

-## Thanks to following tools & hosting websites which helped me build the app at no cost.
+#### Thanks to following tools & hosting websites which helped me build the app at no cost.

 Angular 8
 Web API Services
 Azure to Host Web API Services
 Open Layers Map API
 Zeit.co to setup hosting + .now.sh domain and a CI/CD pipeline.
 GitHub for version control.

+## Development server

+### Clone Repo and Run NPM Start

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.